 Amongst a myriad of talk of cost, profits, volume and competition I felt something was missing.
 The principles taught on the course were based around maximising value for an individual rather than a population, perhaps a reflection of the US health system.
 In the States, if a patient arrives at a hospital – their insurance company and the hospital are responsible for that individual.
 They have no responsibility to improve value for someone in a different state with a different insurance company.

 In the UK’s single-payer system, the state is responsible for everyone’s care.
 We need to also think about value at a national, population-based level.
-The care of a people with diabetes in London affects the care of someone with cancer in Manchester, as the resources come from the same pool.
+The care of a person with diabetes in London affects the care of someone with cancer in Manchester, as the resources come from the same pool.
 We need to consider the needs of society in addition to those of the individual.
 Oxford’s Sir Muir Gray promotes this view.

 Nevertheless the ideas are still very relevant here and there are reasons to be optimistic.
 Firstly, there is now a real appetite in the UK for a focus on value.
 Brits were well-represented at the course, the largest cohort after Americans.
 Secondly, many of the 44 Sustainability and Transformation Plans outline plans for outcomes-based commissioning and a focus on improving value.
 Finally, it is often in the toughest of times that innovation happens.
 The NHS in its current form is unsustainable, VBHC will be part of the solution.